cx-language/cx/docs/book/build-system.md

 # Build system

-`cx build` builds a C* project with no configuration: run it in the project directory and it compiles every `.cx` file there, recursively, into an executable named after the directory.
+`cx build` builds a cx project with no configuration: run it in the project directory and it compiles every `.cx` file there, recursively, into an executable named after the directory.